 He returned a while later with a tray of food from a house down the street.
 He said, "A Rabbi gave me the food; he said that he goes to the Village Shul," which was just down the street from where I was living.

 I thought that giving my friend a tray of food was a nice gesture.
-I reflected on that synagogue (The Village Shul) that I had passed thousands of times over the years but had never felt drawn to go inside, in fact the building looked a bit more like a bunker with the door sunken back a few feet from the towering outer walls.
+I reflected on that synagogue (The Village Shul) that I had passed thousands of times over the years but had never felt drawn to go in.
+The building looked a bit more like a bunker with the door sunken back a few feet from the towering outer walls.

-There were some snacks and before long I began speaking with the man who I was sitting beside.
+There were some snacks on the table and before long I began speaking with the man who I was sitting beside.
 It turned out that he was the Rabbi who had given my homeless friend some food.

 I began going to the synagogue, often attending the morning and evening prayers quite a few days of the week.
 It didn't take me long to figure out that the Sabbath was the BIG day at the synagogue.
 The prayer service would start around 8:30 in the morning and often there was a lecture before that one could attend.
 Then, just after ten you could continue with the prayers or attend one of the lectures that were offered.
 There would be another lecture in the main sanctuary just after 11 once the formal prayers were over.